 Taking action can sometimes be the challenging part, but one way to make it easier is to create nano-habits that relate to a larger goal.
 Each time you complete that habit or series of habits, your belief in your ability increases.
 Your confidence grows.
 As this happens, your mindset around that particular task changes and becomes more positive.
 The way you speak and act better aligns with who you are becoming.

-For example, let’s pretend that you want to learn how to play chess.
+For example, imagine that you want to learn how to play chess.
 This is a difficult and challenging game of strategy.
 For many people, it takes years of playing to become a master chess player.
 If you are an adult who has never played, you might feel intimidated by the prospect.
-Your self-efficacy around chess playing on a scale of 1 (I can’t remember how the pieces move) to five (I’ll be a master in no time!) is actually zero.
+Your self-efficacy around chess playing on a scale of 1 (I can’t remember how the pieces move.) to 5 (I’ll be a master in no time!) is actually 0.
 You have no self-belief in your ability at all, but you want to learn how to play.

 When you start your journey, your language might be, “I’m not really a chess player.”
 Then, as you play more people, winning and losing games, but gaining experience, your confidence grows.
 Your language becomes, “I’m learning to play chess.”
 When you decide to participate in your first tournament, your language is, “I’m a chess player.”
 You became a person who plays chess by surrounding yourself with people who play chess.